About Saudi Arabia

 The Arabian Desert

 covers large parts of the country's landscape.
-The Arabian Desert consists of a number of interconnected desert regions including the An Nafud in the north, and the Rub' al Khali ("the Empty Quarter") in the southern part of the country.
+The vast area consists of a number of interconnected desert regions including the An Nafud in the north, and the Rub' al Khali ("the Empty Quarter") in the southern part of the country.
 The Rub' al Khali is one of the world's largest contiguous sand deserts.

 The coastal plain in western Saudi Arabia along the Red Sea is known as the Tihamah